rnwolfe/node-netssh/README.md

 Given this was mainly for personal use, and is pretty rudimentary (no configuration mode), it is not published on NPM.

-Ultimately, this a simiple wrapper of `node-ssh` which is a Promise-wrapper for `SSH2` in Node.js.
+Ultimately, this a simple wrapper of `node-ssh` which is a Promise-wrapper for `SSH2` in Node.js.

 # Docs